nodejs/node/doc/api/crypto.md

 * Type: {string}

-The date/time from which this certificate is considered valid.
+The date/time from which this certificate is valid.

 ### `x509.validTo`